makikovaughan/PythonStudy/README.md

 8. carlys_clip.py: Practice loops
 9. physics.py: Calculate temperature conversion, force, energy, and work
 10. thread_shed.py: Create a list of customers, sales, and thread_sold from the csv data
+11. coded_correspondence.ipynb: Use jupyter notebook to program cipher